The SeaNet Vision

 According to DW News – Asia:

-Indonesia is spending $33 billion to relocate its capital to a new city that will be safe from sea
+Indonesia is spending $33 billion to relocate its capital to a new city that will be safe from sea level rise.

 Bangladesh is already facing a massive humanitarian crisis as 200,000 additional people have moved to the already overcrowded capital city, Dhaka, because their homes along the coast have been taken by the sea.
 Some reports also indicate that Bangladesh could lose more than 10% of its usable land by 2050.